 Depending on when you feel ready to embark on a solo survival trek, you can spend 1-4 days putting your skills to the test.
 This is your own wilderness survival trek, and no matter how you choose to do it, we will work to help you make it the most incredible outdoor experience of your life.

-Current Enrollment: Open/Available for Adults (16-106) while the youth camp version runs simultaneously.
+Current Enrollment: Open/Available for adults while a youth camp version also runs simultaneously.